plone/plone_best_practices_discussion/docs/tox/usage.rst

 Advanced Usage
 --------------

-TOX has a lot of features and possibilities.
+tox has a lot of features and possibilities.
 Please refer to the `tox documentation <http://tox.readthedocs.io/en/latest/>`_ to get up to date documentation.

 Usage with zc.buildout